mesimeno/dsa-practice/divide-conquer/closest-pair.md

 Given $n$ points in metric space, find a pair of points with the smallest distance between them.

-- Metric space refers to a a set of points with a notion of ‘distance’ between them
+- Metric space refers to a set of points with a notion of ‘distance’ between them

 # Examples